fetis/30-seconds-of-angular/snippets/mark-fields-as-touched.md

 ---

 # Content
-Here is the way to notify that there are fields with non-valid values.
+Here is the way to notify user that there are fields with non-valid values.

 **markFieldsAsTouched** function takes _control_ which is FormGroup type as arg.